Constant mean curvature, flux conservation, and symmetry: Conservation

-\begin{proof}[Proof of Theorem \ref{thm:law}] The basic linearity properties of the integral make $\,\ff_{B}\,$ a homomorphism once we establish well-definition---that $\,\ff_{B}[\c](Y)\,$ doesn't depend on the $\,K\in\c\,$ we use to compute it.
-We must show that for all $\,Y\in \lgs\,$, and all $\,K,K'\in\c\,$, we have
+\begin{proof}[Proof of Theorem \ref{thm:law}] The basic linearity properties of the integral make $\,\ff_{B}\,$ a homomorphism once we establish well-definition: that $\,\ff_{B}[\c](Y)\,$ doesn't depend on which cap $\,K\in\c\,$ we use to compute it.
+We thus need to show for all $\,Y\in \lgs$, and all $\,K,K'\in\c$, that